cma-open/cmatools/docs/source/userguide/gettingstarted.rst

 TODO - move this
 ================

-This sectino shows example sof how pythoncode can be used in examples, taken from source rather needing to be re tryped
+This section shows examples of how pythoncode can be used in examples, taken from source rather needing to be re tryped

  .. todo::